rishikeshydv/Layer-Transfer-Learning-without-Backprop/JuggleWithFilterMatrices/README.md

 Contributions to this project are welcome.
 If you have ideas for improvements or new features, please open an issue to discuss or submit a pull request.
 You can also contribute by testing the project with different datasets and sharing your results.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 We would like to acknowledge the contributions of the open-source community and the developers of the libraries and frameworks used in this project.
 Your work has been instrumental in making this research possible.

----

-Feel free to customize this README to suit your project's specific details and structure.
-Good luck with your activation-based filter pruning project!